Gul Mohammad Khan

 Ustad Gul Mohammad Khan (1876–1979) was a Bangladeshi musician.
 He was awarded Ekushey Padak in 1977 by the Government of Bangladesh.

 Background

 Khan's father, Ustad Ahmad Khan, was a singer in the court of the Maharaja.
 His grandfather, Ustad Namder Khan, was also a musician.

 Career

-Khan was skilled in Dhrupad and Kheyal.
+Khan was skilled in Dhrupad and Khyal.
 He performed at the inauguration ceremony of the Dhaka Radio Centre.
 Later he joined the institute as a music teacher.